mihailthebuilder/simplyfeed/README.md

 # SimplyFeed

 Browser extension that filters posts in LinkedIn feed.
+Works on Chrome and Firefox.

 # Table of contents